SanclerZanella/borderless_project/README.md

 ### Testing in different browsers

-I manually tested the website on the following web browsers, checking that buttons, responsiveness and design worked as planned:
+I manually tested the website on the following web browsers, checking buttons, responsiveness and design worked as planned:

   * Google Chrome
   * Mozilla Firefox
   * Microsoft Edge

-### Testing responsiveness

-I manually tested the live project by doing the following:

-  * Using Google Developer Tools to view the project on devices with different screen sizes.
-  * Asking for feedback from friends and family who opened and interacted with the project on their devices.

 ### Known Issues